-External hard drives are excellent tools and have become one of the most attractive information storage options thanks to their portability and the large amount of information that can be stored on them, however, all storage media can reach to fail and when this happens, it is understandable that you do not want to lose your information, fortunately, if you have an external APFS hard drive that has lost information, there is a simple solution, here I will show you how to recover your information and I will also explain what are the reasons for a disk to be unmounted.
+External hard drives are excellent tools and have become one of the most attractive information storage options thanks to their portability and a large amount of information that can be stored on them, however, all storage media can reach to fail and when this happens, it is understandable that you do not want to lose your information, fortunately, if you have an external APFS hard drive that has lost information, there is a simple solution, here I will show you how to recover your information and I will also explain what are the reasons for a disk to be unmounted.

-A connectivity failure with a hard disk (whether external or not), may be due to multiple reasons and this usually brings with it some consequences regarding the integrity of the information stored in the device.
+A connectivity failure with a hard disk (whether external or not), maybe due to multiple reasons and this usually brings with it some consequences regarding the integrity of the information stored in the device.

 APFS is the data storage and management format used by the Mac operating system on its Disks.
-If you have an APFS External Hard Drive that has been unmounted, you are probably thinking about mount it again and continuing to use it as usual, however, it is possible that the origin of the problem is due to a physical failure or some connection error so reuse the disk might not be the best option and therefore you need to recover your information and replace the disk, fortunately, this is possible, even if the disk is damaged and does not allow the operating system to boot, the information is recoverable and in this post I will explain how to do it step by step.
+If you have an APFS External Hard Drive that has been unmounted, you are probably thinking about mount it again and continuing to use it, as usual, however, it is possible that the origin of the problem is due to physical failure or some connection error so reuse the disk might not be the best option and therefore you need to recover your information and replace the disk, fortunately, this is possible, even if the disk is damaged and does not allow the operating system to boot, the information is recoverable and in this post, I will explain how to do it step by step.

-It is important to make a diagnosis of the origin of the problem since in most cases, the solution is quite simple to make and once you identify the reason for the failure you can determine if you need to replace the disk or not and if so, I will show you how to perform the data repair or recovery process.
+It is important to make a diagnosis of the origin of the problem since in most cases, the solution is quite simple to make, and once you identify the reason for the failure you can determine if you need to replace the disk or not and if so, I will show you how to perform the data repair or recovery process.

 Improper Connection: It is important to make sure that the cables of your external disk are properly connected since otherwise, this can interrupt the data transfer processes and cause damage to your information.